petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 In the 21st century, the [Agile](https://en.wikipedia.org/wiki/Agile_software_development)
 and [DevOps](https://en.wikipedia.org/wiki/DevOps) movements
+revolutionized software development,
-helped to reduce waste, improve quality, enhance innovation, and increase the speed of development of software products and related technology by breaking down silos, improving collaboration, and moving towards working in smaller batches with faster feedback loops.
+reducing waste, improving quality, enhancing innovation, and increasing the speed at which software products and related technology could be created.
 At the same time, the
 [pace of scientific innovation appears to be slowing](https://doi.org/10.1257/aer.20180338), with many findings failing to replicate